NecipAkgz/fhevm-example-factory/docs/openzeppelin/swap-erc7984-to-erc20.md

     // ==================== STEP 2: FINALIZE ====================

-    /// Complete the swap with decryption proof from KMS
+    /// @notice Complete the swap with decryption proof from KMS
-    /// encryptedAmount: The handle from initiateSwap
+    /// @dev encryptedAmount: The handle from initiateSwap
     ///      cleartextAmount: The decrypted value
     ///      decryptionProof: Proof from KMS that decryption is valid function finalizeSwap(
         euint64 encryptedAmount,
         uint64 cleartextAmount,